 Why did Twitch need this?

 There's a ton of music that's allowed to be used.
-Yes, it won't be the most recent, popular and familiar hits, but it's enough for background, but not enough and interesting for their audience.
+Yes, it won't be the most recent, popular, and familiar hits, but it's enough for background, but not enough interesting for their audience.

-A ban on the use of music would not be a big problem for streamers, if musicians were allowed to use their tracks.
-It is clear that not everyone will benefit from it, but some people could use the extra PR.
+A ban on the use of music would not be a big problem for streamers if musicians were allowed to use their tracks.
+Not everyone will benefit from it, but some people could use the extra PR.
 Such famous artists as T-Pain and Drake stepped into the streamers' side and were allowed to use their tracks in broadcasts for free.

 What Are the Rules?